EXCLUSIVE: Philadelphia Police Hope Break In 1957 Unsolved Murder Leads To The Boy In The Box's Identity

 “Might there still be witnesses around?
 There could be,” Smith said.
 “Absolutely.
 Might there still be a perpetrator around that’s still alive?
 Possibly.
 Could be.”

-These detectives are on the doorstep of what can only be hoped to be the break that’s kept them up at night wondering what the name of The Boy in the Box is.MORE NEWS: COVID In Pennsylvania: Contact Tracing Breach Impacts Private Info Of 72K People
+These detectives are on the doorstep of what can only be hoped to be the break that’s kept them up at night wondering what the name of The Boy in the Box is.MORE NEWS: President Joe Biden To Visit 30th Street Station In Philadelphia On Amtrak's 50th Anniversary

 “It’s always on my mind,” Smith said.
 “We owe it to the child.
 We owe it to their family members.”